Explore the Wicklow Way: Ireland’s Premier Hiking Trail.

-The Wicklow Way is Ireland’s oldest waymarked trail for walking and hiking.
-Pioneered by J.B.
-Malone over 40 years ago, this cherished route spans 127 km (79 miles) and offers breathtaking views of some of Ireland’s most iconic landscapes, such as the Powerscourt Waterfall (the highest in Ireland), Luggala, Loch Dan, Glenmalure, and the stunning Glendalough.
+The Wicklow Way holds the distinction of being Ireland’s oldest waymarked trail, perfect for walking and hiking enthusiasts.
+Established by J.B.
+Malone over 40 years ago, this celebrated path stretches 127 km (79 miles) and provides stunning vistas of Ireland’s most famous landscapes, including the magnificent Powerscourt Waterfall, Luggala, Loch Dan, Glenmalure, and the breathtaking Glendalough.

 Trail Overview